Make a Succulent Wreath, Step-By-Step

 Succulent wreaths have been popular for decades.
 Follow these simple instructions to make a succulent wreath, and you'll find out why.

 No soil needed!
-I recommend making a soil-less succulent wreath because soil is messy, heavy, dries out quickly, and---surprisingly---isn't needed.
+I recommend making a soil-less succulent wreath because soil is messy, heavy, dries out quickly, and---surprisingly---isn't necessary.
 Cuttings readily root into a moss-filled form.
 I also don't recommend fertilizing the wreath after cuttings have rooted, because fertilizer boosts growth, and I want my wreaths to stay compact.

 Which succulents should you use?
 You can't go wrong with jade.
 It's inexpensive, readily available and has pencil-thick stems that don't bend or break when inserted into the moss.
 But, really, any cuttings will work.
 The ideal cutting has a cluster of leaves atop about an inch of stem to anchor it.

 Most large nurseries or garden centers sell jade.
 Ideally bring home several varieties to add texture, color and interest to your wreath.
 See my Jade Plant (Crassula) page.